 Comedian and actor Steve Harvey is pulling no punches in this down to earth, tell all guide to how men think and why they act the way they do.

 Instead of providing you with gimmicks or “tricks” on how to get a man, Steve gets real about the way men see life, love, and relationships – and how you can utilize this knowledge to make your relationship one filled with love, understanding, and mutual respect.

 Instead of focusing on how to get a date or a commitment, Deepak Chopra brings us back to ourselves, where we must find love first.

-Do not doubt however, that this IS a book about relationships – as it delves into topics such as sexuality, attachment, vulnerability and openness with self and others.
-After reading The Path to Love you will be ready to accept love into your life, rather than looking at is as something to achieve.
+Do not doubt, however, that this IS a book about relationships – as it delves into topics such as sexuality, attachment, vulnerability, and openness with self and others.
+After reading The Path to Love you will be ready to accept love into your life, rather than looking at it as something to achieve.

 If you have ever found yourself in a “situtationship” then this is the book for you!

 Mr Unavailable and the Fallback Girl is the guide to understanding emotionally unavailable men and the women that love them, and how to put an end to this cycle in your life once and for all.